 The Settings in Excel’s Data Validation

 This is where the validation criteria are defined.
 There are 8 built-in rules including the ability to customize criteria and with each having its separate cell drop down options.
 Since this article is about the data validation list in Excel, we will focus on the “List” option from the menu.

 The Settings tab of the data validation in Excel includes 3 checkboxes.

 - Ignore blank.
 Instructs Excel not to validate empty cells.

 - In-Cell Dropdown.
-Allows drop down list to appear in the selected cell.
+Allows drop down list in MS Excel to appear in the selected cell.

 - Apply these changes to other cells with the same settings.
 Any changes made will also affect other cells in the same setting.

 The Input Message in Excel’s Data Validation

 If you prefer to display a message briefly explaining or instructing the user what to input in the cell, you can create this in the Input Message Tab.
 Take note this is optional and only based on your preference, you can opt not to show an input message and Excel’s data validation will not be affected by either choice.